Patrick Rodgers: Professional career

 The 2017 season began significantly worse for Rodgers than the 2016 season had.
 He missed the cut in five of his first eight tournaments, sandwiching top-10 finishes in the RSM Classic (T10) and the Farmers Insurance Open (T4) between early weekend exits.
 He shared the 54-hole lead at the Farmers with Brandt Snedeker, but shot a lackluster even-par 72 in the final round to finish four shots behind eventual champion Jon Rahm.
 Seven missed cuts in eight events followed, and Rodgers plummeted from 43rd in the FedExCup standings in January to 114th by June.
 Out of nowhere, Rodgers led the John Deere Classic by two strokes entering the final round.
 He appeared on his way to his first PGA Tour victory, going 3-under through 13 holes in the final round.
 He played the last five holes 1-over, however, opening the door for Bryson DeChambeau to claim the tournament with a back-nine 30 and a 15-foot birdie on the final green.
 Despite the heartbreaking finish, Rodgers recorded his career-best finish on the PGA Tour and earned enough FedExCup points to assure he would keep his card for the 2017–18 season.

 In the final event of 2018, Rodgers came close to winning his first PGA Tour title, after firing rounds of 61-62 at the weekend of the RSM Classic to enter a playoff with Charles Howell III.
 He lost the playoff on the second extra hole, when Howell III holed a birdie putt after Rodgers had missed his from a similar distance.

 Personal life

 As of December 2016, Rodgers has been in a relationship with Jade Olivia Gordon, who is a British stunt coordinator and film assistant.
 The two became engaged on December 28, 2017, and married on May 26, 2019, at the Vizcaya Museum & Gardens in Miami, Florida.
 They currently reside together in a home they purchased in Jupiter, Florida.
-The couple have two children.
+The couple have three children.